As the

 when the piece is displayed.

-In my website write-ups I try to describe any notable condition problems
+In my website write-ups I try to describe any condition problems

 that aren't obvious in the photos.
 Routine tribal repairs and excellent